Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Abstract

-Lévy-driven Ornstein-Uhlenbeck (OU) processes represent an intriguing class of stochastic processes that have garnered interest in the energy sector for their ability to capture typical features of market dynamics.
-However, in the current state-of-the-art, Monte Carlo simulations of these processes are not straightforward for two main reasons: i) algorithms are available only for some particular processes within this class; ii) they are often computationally expensive.
+Lévy-driven Ornstein-Uhlenbeck (OU) processes represent a versatile class of stochastic processes that have garnered interest in the energy sector for their ability to capture typical features of market dynamics.
+However, in the current state of play, their Monte Carlo simulation is not straightforward for two main reasons: \textit{i)} algorithms are only available for some specific processes within this class, and \textit{ii)} they are often computationally expensive.

 In this paper, we introduce a new simulation technique designed to address both challenges.
 It relies on the numerical inversion of the characteristic function, offering a general methodology applicable to all Lévy-driven OU processes.
 Moreover, leveraging FFT, the proposed methodology ensures fast and accurate simulations, providing a solid basis for the widespread adoption of these processes in the energy sector.
-Lastly, the algorithm allows an optimal control of the numerical error.
-We apply the technique to the pricing of energy derivatives, comparing the results with existing benchmarks.
-Our findings indicate that the proposed methodology is at least one order of magnitude faster than existing algorithms, all while maintaining an equivalent level of accuracy.
+Lastly, the algorithm allows explicit control of the numerical error.

+We apply the proposed technique to the pricing of energy derivatives, comparing the results with the existing benchmarks.
+Our findings indicate that the proposed methodology is at least one order of magnitude faster than the existing algorithms, while maintaining an equivalent level of accuracy.